Matanbitton/Etch-a-Sketch/README.md

 This is a "drawing board" I created made entirely from div's, the user can decide the color of the divs and change the size of the grid.

 overall fun project!
-I learned how to create as many divs as needed and give the different propreties based on the user's choice.
+I learned how to create as many divs as needed and give them different propreties based on the user's choice.